Open-Ended Reinforcement Learning with Neural Reward Functions: Robotic environments: Architecture and hyper-parameters

 We use the PPO \cite{schulman2017proximal} implementation from \cite{freeman2021brax} with modifications such that it allows our training method to work.
-In Table~\ref{table:ppo-hp} and Table~\ref{table:env-hp} we list the hyperparemeters we used.
+In Table~\ref{table:ppo-hp} and Table~\ref{table:env-hp} we list the hyper-parameters we used.
 Note that we use a smaller learning rate for the bodies of the policy and value network.
 We found that this was beneficial for transferring more knowledge from the previous skill.

 The environment specific parameters were found using Optuna \cite{akiba2019optuna}.
 For each environment we ran a search to optimize final performance on the environment rewards (running in positive $x$-direction).
 We used $200$ runs and trained each of them for the same number of steps as a skill in our method.
-This yielded hyperparameters which are able to learn tasks in the corresponding environment.
-We did not take the downstream performance metrics (zero-shot perforamce and particle-based information) into account.
+This yielded hyper-parameters which are able to learn tasks in the corresponding environment.
+We did not take the downstream performance metrics (zero-shot performance and particle-based information) into account.
 Doing so would have exceeded our compute budget.
-In Table~\ref{table:nrf-robo} the architecure and hyperparameters used for the neural reward functions are listed.
+In Table~\ref{table:nrf-robo} the architecture and hyper-parameters used for the neural reward functions are listed.
 For the supervised reward training we use the Adam optimizer \cite{kingma2014adam}.
-All code will be made available upon publication.
+All code can be found in the supplementary material.

+For DADS~\cite{sharma2019dynamics} we used the code provided by the authors.
+For RND~\cite{burda2018exploration} and `Disagreement'~\cite{pathak2019self} we tuned the method specific hyper-parameters optimizing for the MI-metric of the $x$-velocity.
+In particular, for each environment and method we used $100$ runs of $200M$ environment steps per run.